-If you have lived, being in any kind of a relationship with a narcissistic person, whoever that narcissist was to you in your life, it’s extremely hard for you to understand what’s happening to you at the time, difficult to understand afterwards everything you’ve lived through and to process and even harder to explain to others exactly what you’ve been through.
+If you have lived, being in any kind of a relationship with a narcissistic person, whoever that narcissist was to you in your life, it’s extremely hard for you to understand what’s happening to you at the time, difficult to understand afterwards everything you’ve lived through and to process it all, even harder to explain to others exactly what you’ve been through.

 In the beginning, when you start to process it all most of us find it is so unbelievable even though we lived through it, we often have those lightbulb moments, to then doubt ourselves, most of us even question if we are the narcissist, it’s hard enough for us to come to terms with and accept what we’ve lived through and to us, it can feel even worse saying it out loud.
 It’s hard enough for those who been through it to understand it all, and those who’ve not been through it just don’t seem to get it.

 It’s frustrating yet understandable when you hear yourself telling others or the police, or some people even try to warn the narcissist’s, new partner, that you didn’t harm the narcissist you reacted because they provoked you, so they could use it against you to cover up the abuse they did to you.
 As who would do that to someone?
 Yet as those who’ve been with a narcissist know those with a narcissistic personality disorder do it.
-Or that the narcissist is saying happened, did happen.
+Or that the narcissist is saying what happened, did happen.
 However, it was the other way round, and so much more happened.
 The narcissist is a manipulator and a liar, they only ever tell their version of reality, and as they lack in cognitive reflection skills, they fail to recognise what part they played, meaning their lies are their truths, and they tell them so very well.
 Yet as you are an honest good-hearted person, who’s often taken all the blame, due to the narcissists blame-shifting, throughout the relationship you might have never called the authorities, or because all your work colleges either look up to the boss, fear the boss, or you’ve been isolated from work colleges as the boss has put you on a pedestal, of whoever the narcissist was in your life, you’ve made excuses to protect yourself from reality, not realising you were protecting the narcissist, and now you still try to be fair, play fair and explain both sides of the story so others can make their own minds up, however, a narcissist is the master of manipulation and that actually helps with the narcissists smear campaign, as some of the stories you tell about things that you may have done, match what the narcissist is saying about you, if the narcissist calls the police on you, you are honest and admit the part you played, and that’s all the police need, they’re not looking for excuses, they’re looking for conviction, yet the narcissist will often leave out the part they played, it’s incredibly frustrating trying to explain to those who don’t understand.

 What makes it worse is as you’re so frustrated dealing with it all, trying to explain or in some cases with police having to explain yourself to others, who’ve not been there, it is effortless and normal for you to become extremely upset or lose your temper with those who are not understanding what you’re saying as they’ve not lived it.
 Your amygdala within your brain can grow with narcissistic abuse, as this houses and controls our emotions, it is not always a case of getting a hold of yourself, it’s temporary brain damage, and it takes time for it to go back to normal size.
 Trying to get your own head around it, while trying to explain to others, often leaves you hurt, angry and frustrated, which usually then matches the narcissists lies of just how crazy you are.
 You are not crazy, you are acting normal to some horrific situations, and no one is hearing you.
-Then we have the flip side, you heal, you understand everything that went on, you have now a hold of your emotions, you explain rationality, yet now people say it couldn’t have happened because you are so calm about it.
-If you are seeking help from a therapist.
+Then we have the flip side, you heal, you understand everything that went on, you have now a hold of your emotions, you explain rationality, yet now people say it couldn’t have happened because you are so calm about it if you are seeking help from a therapist.
 This backs the narcissist’s lies that you are crazy.
-If you go to the doctors for help with anxiety or depression, this again backs the narcissists lies, that they did all they could to help you, and couldn’t take any more so had no choice but to leave.
+If you go to the doctors for help with anxiety or depression, this again supports the narcissists lies, that they did all they could to help you, and couldn’t take any more so had no choice but to leave.

 The same goes for those who go back to the narcissist, and the people around you don’t understand the trauma bond that needs to be broken, it’s hard to break free, so if you do go back, you are far from alone.
 It takes an average of seven attempts to get out and stay out, and some make it out the first time some it takes a while longer, through doubts and fear, so don’t let those who say ”why didn’t you leave sooner.” make you question yourself, they should be asking ” how can I help.”
 Or saying “I don’t understand, but what can I do.”
 Those who question why you didn’t leave sooner or surely your parents are not that bad, tell them to go, google narcissist, then try and explain it to you, if they’re not willing to support, you don’t need to keep explaining yourself.